aidswidjaja/study/docs/science/s5/biology.md

 *Note: do not inject your backbone with sugar and phosphate.*

 The sugar phosphate backbones are the strong bonds between one nucleotide and the phosphate of the next nucleotide.
+In the double helix structure, they form those long curly strands that are connected to each other by bases.

 ### Double helix model